SailingSteve/WeVoteCordova/README.md

     recommends simply a icon, or a mockup of the first screen (which would not work well for our app).
     Change your IDE to show the pngs in `WeVoteCordova/res/screen/ios` and in XCode selecct LaunchStoryBoard in the edit window.
 For each LaunchStoryBoard image configuration, drop the `WeVoteCordova/res/screen/ios/June2020LaunchScreen.png` onto each.
     Yes, drop the same image 40 times into the different configurations.
-We can do something fancier later, but this works well enough for now.
+XCode stores this setup in a binary file, so maybe we can do something fancier later, but this works well enough for now.
     ![ScreenShot](docs/images/LaunchStoryboardConfig.png)